shaokun11/aptcaller/readme.md

 ## Introduction
-Build a movement M1 shared sequencer using Cosmos.
-This shared sequencer is primarily responsible for sequencing, data availability, and supporting the rollup built by M2.
+Welcome to the movement M1 shared sequencer built using Cosmos.
+This shared sequencer plays a crucial role in sequencing, ensuring data availability, and supporting the rollup framework developed by M2.

 ---